Essay Who is nature?

 Simultaneity of time

 The sand of the Zandmotor can be understood as Pleistocene sand as it was dug up from the bottom of the North Sea in an area that 11,000 years ago was part of the main land (Doggerland) that connected Britain and continental Europe.
 This is unintentionally emphasized through the fairly big concentration of fossils among the sand.
 Artist Theun Karelse found a mammoth tusk when he was spending one late evening on the Zandmotor.
 Holding the piece in his hand brought him, without warning, back to a time in which The Netherlands as we came to know it, did not exist yet.
 When a geologist drills a hole in the ground, the drill goes through different layers of time.
 The deeper it goes, the older the soil horizon that it touches upon.
 On the Zandmotor, it is the other way around, since the top layer of the seabed was excavated first and the deepest part that the dredgers touched upon, ended up five meters above sea level.
 The artist wanted to share the incredible sensation that came with his realization and new understanding of time.
 He had found more fossils such as a mammoth rib and the tooth of a woolly rhino.
 Objects that date back to the last glacial maximum and are between 20,000 and 40,000 years old.
-Karelse wondered whether people today could still experience something of that old time through those bones (3) .
+Karelse wondered whether people today could still experience something of that old time through those bones (3).
 The result was a fossil soup that made everyone who ate it, one the first people in centuries to taste mammoth again.
 In the artist’s own words the project and the writing that came with it “contemplates the parallels and differences between the last climate change event and the current one, in terms of ecology and culture and it explores what a positive agenda for the future could mean” (4).
 Looking back and experiencing the deep memory that is stored in the ground underneath our feet can indeed help to us to develop scenarios for the future.
 A deeper understanding of place naturally leads to a deeper understanding of time and of the way in which we experience time.
 When thinking about the future, we should perhaps eliminate the linear way of thinking that is so deeply rooted in western thought and recreate a more symbiotic relation between people and nature.
 This is not plea in favor of those who believe that people nowadays should live more like our caveman ancestors, on the contrary.
 But we could learn a lot from different indigenous peoples that have passed on their skills and knowledge of the natural world over thousands of years.
 The Columbian-Canadian anthropologist Wade Davis has travelled to the most remote places on the planet and researched and worked with indigenous people from all over the world.
 He has noticed how many of them have the ability to ‘sense the world beyond their body’, meaning the ability to put yourself into a viewpoint and perspective of many creatures or objects – rocks, water, clouds (5).
 This requires a great deal of sensitivity and imagination but these are bodily and mental powers we all have and so we can more or less understand what is that they are doing or what Davis is talking about.
 He also states that for the wellbeing of our planet, cultural diversity is as important as biodiversity.
 The latter is something that is of big concern to us nowadays, while we hardly ever read or hear about the extinction of cultures and of languages.
 This is an important issue since the numbers are shocking: In the past thirty years, over 3,000 languages have died (6).
 Every two weeks, some elderly, someone who is the last person that speaks a certain tongue, dies.
 And with that person, not only a language dies, but also a piece of knowledge and of culture; a set of skills that has helped a people to evolve and develop a livelihood for thousands of years.
 Their stories are getting lost forever.
-One specific example I’d like to refer to and that can help us to be more optimistic, is that of the people of the Marshall Islands, where the Dutch artist Esther Kokmeijer recently travelled to in order to learn about the way people there navigate and find their way in the Ocean.
+One specific example we do like to refer to and that can help us to be more optimistic, is that of the people of the Marshall Islands, where the Dutch artist Esther Kokmeijer recently travelled to in order to learn about the way people there navigate and find their way in the Ocean.
 All navigators have their own individual ‘stick charts’ for wave navigation, constructed out of the way in which they feel the currents and waves when they are in their canoe.
 Esther had the opportunity to sail with the Okeanos.
 The Okeanos Foundation is a ‘German philanthropic non-profit organization with an US entity’ that aims at ‘fostering a renaissance in traditional Pacific boat construction, sailing and navigation’ (7).
 People have always used and influenced sea and land, but by looking at how this has been happening in a sustainable manner, and is still a successful method that invalidates the need for large polluting industries, we could develop methods for the future by looking at current techniques that have a far deeper history than our western methods.
 Linear growth and expansion can even become rather ridiculous when you hear about the stories that these people have to tell.
 Esther Kokmeijer is bringing those stories to us through new visual narratives, bridging our cultures.
 Where the Okeanos Foundation is helping people in the Pacific to deal with challenges that come with climate change, the artist is helping to bring in perspectives that are new to us and other ways of being that could open up our minds when we look at the way in which we use the North Sea.
 She has done this once before on the Zandmotor in December 2015, when she wondered how climate-proof we are as people in the Netherlands.
 On a cold winter night, a group of people stayed with her in sweat lodge on the Zandmotor and dived into the ice-cold water.
 People shared their stories and experiences while Esther directed the activities and documented the body temperatures of the group.
 People can adapt to different and extreme circumstances and they adapt those circumstances in the process.

 Since people are biologically such a successful species that keeps on growing and expanding, the whole planet has become subject to cultural influences.
 But the beautiful thing about most indigenous people, to come back to Wade Davis again, is that they’re not constantly talking and writing about global doom scenarios, despite the fact that they probably witness and suffer the most from the rapidly changing conditions due to global warming.
 They see systems change as a whole and immediately look for solutions.
 They see cause and effect in a material manner, not through counting species or developing mathematic models.
 They may not have the exact numbers, but they do see the exact change in every insect, mammal or flower, and in the way their own lives are changing as well.
 They react and display an incredible resilience through their ability to adapt and their enormous respect for the natural and spiritual world and we could argue that, if we are able to survive, the people of the future on this planet will probably be much closer to nature then most people are today, as the transition in which people want built with, instead of against nature, has already modestly started.